Secret document for job hunting/career changes for non-major developers who spent 30 million won

 A Non-Major Developer's 5-Year Journey: A Guide to Reducing Time and Trial and Error

-Are you having trouble finding a job?
+Is it hard to find a job?
 Does studying development feel too difficult?

 I understand how you feel.